apigear-io/apigear-docs/docs/objectapi/modules.md

 A module is identified by its `name` and `version`.
 The module name should be typically lowercase and words separated by `.`, like a reverse URI notation `org.example`.

-A module can have an additional `info` block to describe in more detailed the module information.
+A module can have an additional `info` block to describe in more detail the module information.

 Typically a module consist of the `apigear.interfaces` version declaration, the module name and version, the list of interfaces, structures and signals.